dr-marek-jaskula/DockerSqlUniversity/ReadMe.SingleDockerfile.SingleProject.txt

     docker-compose up       -> uses Compose V1 if the flag "Use Docker Compose V2" is unchecked (to examine it -> Docker Desktop -> Setting -> General) docker compose up       -> uses Compose V2 (sometime its not good -> for example reading the .env file can be problematic)

+Solution structure:
+  One project called "SakilaWebApi" and file Dockerfile inside it

 ================================================
 I. Containerize the WebApi using manual commands
 ================================================